slidevjs/slidev/docs/custom/directory-structure.md

 # Directory Structure

-Slidev uses some directory stricture conventions to minimalize the configure surface and make the functionality extensions flexible and intuitive.
+Slidev uses directory structure conventions to minimalize the configuration surface and make extensions in functionality flexible and intuitive.

-The basic structure will be like
+The basic structure will be:

 ```bash
 your-slidev/